dalbay/angular-essential-training/README.md

 ### Component metadata

 - Building the first component, the app component. app -> app.component.ts
-- To build an angular component, you need to use the **_component decorator_** on a class.
-The component decorator comes from the core scope package in angular.
-Import it and call the decorator, using the app component syntax with the parentheses.
-Then, we need to export a class for the component.
-We will name this class 'AppComponent'.
+- To build an angular component:
+  - use the **_component decorator_** which comes from the core scope package in angular;
+  - import the component and call the decorator, using the app component syntax with the parentheses.
+  - export a class for the component.

-- The component decorator takes in a metadata object with some known properties to configure the class you decorate as an angular component.
+- The component decorator takes in a ***metadata object*** with some known properties to configure the class you decorate as an angular component.
-  To decorate a component, you need to provide two metadata properties at a minimum.
+- To decorate a component, you need to provide two metadata properties at a minimum.
   - **Selector** - is what angular will use to locate a custom html element and apply the component to.
   - **Template** or **template url** - Angular will use the template property content to fill the inner html of the targeted custom element when it processes it.

 ```JavaScript
 import { Component } from "@angular/core";